GabrielQSherman/Introduction-to-APIs/RESTAPI1-30-2020/README.md

 USING DELETE METHOD

 in order to delete a resource you must only require a resources unique id. if the id returns an existing resource then it can be removed from the database

+//INSTALING MORE MIDDLEWARE/PACKAGES
+install morgan & helemet, then require them in the index.js file as a const and write the code app.use(morgan()) app.use(helment())

+morgan will log every request to the console. this helps in testing but would not be recomended in production, i will pass 'tiny' into the parameters so that it logs a shortened message of each request

+helmet is a bunch of smaller middleware that help secure express apps